Newbury, Berkshire: History

 The local economy was boosted in the 18th century by the rise of Bath as a popular destination for the wealthy escaping London's summer heat and associated stench.
 Newbury was roughly halfway between London and Bath and an obvious stopping point in the two-day journey.
 Soon Newbury, and the Speenhamland area in particular, was filled with coaching inns of ever increasing grandeur and size.
 One inn, the George & Pelican, was reputed to have stabling for 300 horses.
 A theatre was built to provide the travellers with entertainment featuring the major stars of the age.
 In 1795 local magistrates, meeting at the George and Pelican Inn in Speenhamland, introduced the Speenhamland System which tied parish poor relief (welfare payments) to the cost of bread.

 In 1723, the Kennet Navigation made the River Kennet navigable downstream from Newbury to the River Thames in Reading.
 Some 70 years later, in 1794, work started on the centre section of the Kennet and Avon Canal, which would extend the Kennet Navigation to Bath, thus providing a through water route between London and Bristol via Newbury.
 This route was finally completed in 1810.
 The opening of the Great Western Railway from London to Bath in 1841 effectively killed the canal and coaching trades, and as the line passed some 25 km to the north it brought no advantage to the town.
 Newbury had to wait until 1847 to join the railway network, with the opening of the Berks and Hants Railway branch line from Reading to Hungerford via Newbury, and until 1906 to be on a main line, with the opening of the Reading-Taunton line.
 As a result, Newbury became something of a backwater market town, with an economy based largely on agriculture and horse-racing.
+The last use of the stocks in Newbury, and probably the UK, was on 11 June 1872 when Mark Tuck was placed in them for 4 hours.
 In the 1980s, British electronics firm Racal decided to locate their newly formed telecommunications company Racal Vodafone, later Vodafone UK, in the town.
 In the subsequent decades Newbury became something of a regional centre for the high-tech industries, and the town has since enjoyed a return to general economic prosperity.